vitr-archive/valet4windows/README.md

 valet fetch-share-url
 ```
 to expose your local webserver to the Internet.

+### Testing
+I see the benefits of only integration testing here.
+I would test each valet command and check the outcomes.
+Unfortunately, travic doesn't support Windows, so, I perform them manually on Windows machine. (try https://ci.appveyor.com/)

 ### Quick How To
 !!! *you must have git-bash or something similar, this doesn't work in standard cmd.* !!! bash comes to windows soon, fingers crossed